Scoring Strategic Agents: Introduction

-Finally I consider a \emph{screening} setting in which the receiver commits to a decision as a function of the sender's features.
-Commitment power allows the receiver to under-react to every feature.
-As commitment increases---from signaling to scoring to screening---the receiver's decision becomes less sensitive to the sender's features (\cref{res:reduced_distortion}).
-The receiver benefits from additional commitment, but the welfare comparison for the sender is ambiguous.
-The receiver underweights features on which distortion ability is most heterogeneous, but these are not necessarily the features on which the sender's distortion is most costly.
+Finally, I consider a \emph{screening} setting in which the receiver can commit to his decision as a function of the sender's features.
+Again, I focus on linear rules.
+As the receiver's commitment increases---from no commitment (signaling) to information commitment (scoring) to decision commitment (screening)---the information loss from the sender's distortion decreases (\cref{res:reduced_distortion}).
+With uncorrelated errors, each feature weight under the optimal screening rule is smaller than the corresponding weight under the optimal scoring rule (\cref{res:feature_weights}).
+Therefore, the average distortion costs for the sender are lower under screening than under scoring.

-\paragraph{Outline} \cref{sec:literature} reviews related literature. \cref{sec:model} presents the model of scoring. \cref{sec:signaling} analyzes the signaling setting without the intermediary.
-In \cref{sec:scoring}, I study the intermediary's scoring problem.
-I characterize what decisions the intermediary can induce and then I optimize over this set.
-In \cref{sec:comparing_commitment}, I introduce screening and then I compare the three settings---signaling, scoring, and screening. \cref{sec:extensions} extends the baseline model to allow for stochastic scores and for a more general social welfare objective.
+The rest of the paper is organized as follows. \cref{sec:literature} discusses related literature. \cref{sec:model} presents the model of predictive scoring. \cref{sec:signaling,sec:scoring,sec:screening} study signaling, scoring, and screening, respectively. \cref{sec:extensions} shows that random linear scores cannot outperform the deterministic linear scores considered in the main model.
 The conclusion is in \cref{sec:conclusion}.
-Proofs are in \cref{sec:proofs}.
-Additional results are in \cref{sec:additional_results}.
+Proofs are in \cref{sec:proofs}. \cref{sec:beyond_linear} gives an additional result about nonlinear equilibria of the signaling game.